Ypertex/blog/content/articles/tools-for-the-smart-start-up-in-2018-2/index.md

 {{<figure src="0046b6ea-fa52-4c28-bf08-2707c33656dc" transformation="full">}}Screenshot of the affinity.serif.com website, November 2018{{</figure>}}

-The Affinity applications come at an *onetime payment* of ca. USD50 each per individual user (volume licensing and discounts available upon request).
+The Affinity applications come at a *one-time payment* of approximately USD 50 each per individual user (volume licensing and discounts available upon request).
 If you compare this to what Adobe currently offers, this is a huge difference.
 Adobe software can’t be bought anymore: One has to rent it and pay *monthly fees*.
 Depending on which software you need, this can get cost-intensive fast.
-For editing photos, the least expensive plan starts at ca. USD10 per month and user.
-All other apps can be rented starting from a bit over USD20 per month per user each.
-The cheapest bundle (when you need three or more of the Adobe applications) sits at over USD50 per month per user.
+For editing photos, the least expensive plan starts at approximately USD 10 per month per user.
+All other apps can be rented starting from a bit over USD 20 per month per user each.
+The cheapest bundle (when you need three or more of the Adobe applications) sits at over USD 50 per month per user.

 The Adobe “All Apps” bundle plan including more than 20 creative software might be very interesting if you require more than just software to edit photos or create illustrations and print publications.
 As all Adobe plans, the bundle includes additional features like cloud storage, access to Adobe Fonts, etc. But if all you need is **professional-grade features without all the non-essential extras**, the Affinity line-up offers the best price-performance ratio I know of at the moment.